-That law also included benefits for private funds, mainly by slashing rates on pass-through businesses and preserving the infamous carried-interest loophole.
-In 2016, both major presidential candidates and party platforms called for an end to this tax-avoidance scheme, which allows private equity fund managers to enjoy a lower effective tax rate than many nurses or firefighters.
+That law also included benefits for private funds, mainly by slashing rates on passthrough businesses and by preserving the infamous carried-interest loophole.
+In 2016, both major presidential candidates and party platforms called for an end to this taxavoidance scheme, which allows private equity fund managers to enjoy a lower effective tax rate than many nurses or firefighters.
 But the tax-cut bill left the carried-interest loophole essentially intact.

-In May 2018, Congress again used a Congressional Review Act resolution-in a party line vote in both chambers-to repeal a CFPB action: the agency's 2013 guidance on indirect auto lending.
+In May 2018, the 115th Congress again used a Congressional Review Act resolution-in a party line vote in both chambers-to repeal a CFPB action: the agency's 2013 guidance on indirect auto lending.
 This guidance affirmed that it is illegal for auto lenders to use compensation systems that result in borrowers of color being charged higher rates and fees for auto loans-a systematic practice in the industry.
 This was the first use of the Congressional Review Act to undo guidance, rather than a rule.
-The Congressional majority chose to use this aggressive tactic to make it easier for auto lenders and auto dealers to continue to charge racial minorities more to buy a car.
+The then-Republican Congressional majority chose to use this aggressive tactic to make it easier for auto lenders and auto dealers to continue charging racial minorities more to buy a car.

-Congressional Review Act resolutions to undo the CFPB's rules to reign in payday and car title lending were also introduced in both the House and Senate, but they were not brought to a vote before the legislative clock ran out in May, leaving the rules intact.
+Congressional Review Act resolutions to undo the CFPB's rules to reign in payday and car title lending were also introduced in both the House and Senate, but they were not brought to a vote before the legislative clock ran out, leaving the rules intact.

 May 2018 also saw final passage of S. 2155, the broadest deregulatory measure since the financial crisis.
 The bill was put together by Senator Mike Crapo (ID), who chairs the Senate Committee on Banking, Housing, and Urban Affairs.
 Supporters portrayed this legislation as a modest effort to provide regulatory relief for "community banks."
 In fact, while it is true that the bill by no means undid all of the Dodd-Frank Act regulatory framework, it does include many dangerous provisions that have nothing to do with small, community banks.
-Under that innocent-sounding cover, members of Congress voted to end the enhanced oversight of 25 of the country's 38 biggest banks-institutions with up to \$250 billion in assets, which collectively received almost \$50 billion in bailout money during the financial crisis.
+Under that innocent-sounding cover, members of the 115th Congress voted to end the enhanced oversight of most banking institutions with up to \$250 billion in assets, a group of banks that collectively received over \$45 billion in bailout money during the financial crisis.

 S. 2155 also rolled back protections against predatory or racially discriminatory lending, especially in rural and lower-income communities.
 It made it easier for lenders to rip-off manufactured homebuyers, and exempted 85 percent of U.S. banks from full reporting of loan data under the Home Mortgage Disclosure Act.
-Hiding this data will make it much harder for authorities, communities, and journalists to gather evidence of unfair lending, and easier for banks to continue well-documented patterns of lending discrimination.
+Hiding this data will make it much harder for authorities, communities, and journalists to gather evidence of unfair lending, making it easier for banks to continue well-documented patterns of lending discrimination.